hafizsameer11/colala-api/PHONE_REQUEST_API_GUIDE.md

 ### Authorization Rules
 1. **Buyer Requests:**
    - Must be authenticated
-   - Can only request phone for stores they can chat with
+   - Cannot request phone from same store twice (database constraint)
-   - Cannot spam requests (checked before creating)
+   - Can check status of their own requests only

 2. **Seller Actions:**
    - Must be authenticated